initstring/linkedin2username/README.md

 This is a pure web-scraper, no API key required.
 You use your valid LinkedIn username and password to login, it will create several lists of possible username formats for all employees of a company you point it at.

 Use an account with a lot of connections, otherwise you'll get crappy results.
 Adding a couple connections at the target company should help - this tool will work up to third degree connections.
 Note that [LinkedIn will cap search results](https://www.linkedin.com/help/linkedin/answer/129/what-you-get-when-you-search-on-linkedin?lang=en) to 1000 employees max.
+You can use the features '--geoblast' or '--keywords' to bypass this limit.
+Look at help below for more details.

 Here's what you get:
 - first.last.txt: Usernames like Joe.Schmoe